Thousands of Indonesians attempt to storm parliament to protest election law changes - ExBulletin

 Thousands of Indonesians attempt to storm parliament to protest election law changes

-Jakarta Indonesian police used tear gas and water cannon to disperse thousands of protesters who tried to storm parliament on Thursday after tearing down part of the fence and throwing stones at police.
-The unrest forced parliament to postpone a vote on controversial changes to the election law that could further strengthen the political influence of incumbent President Joko Widodo.
+JAKARTA, Indonesia Thousands of protesters tried to storm Indonesia's parliament on Thursday, tearing down part of the fence and throwing stones at police, forcing parliament to delay a vote on controversial changes to election laws that could further strengthen the political influence of incumbent President Joko Widodo.

-Parliament met in an emergency session to annul a decision taken by the Constitutional Court on electoral procedures, while amending another.
+Parliament was due to meet in an emergency session to overturn a ruling by the country's constitutional court on election procedures, while amending another.

 The Constitutional Court on Tuesday rejected a challenge to an age limit that bars people under 30 from running for regional governor, which would bar Widodo's youngest son, Kaesang Pangarep, 29, from running in a regional election in Central Java.